adn770/ppdf/docs/design-dmme.md

 -   **RAG & LLM Logic**: The core RAG service is **strategy-aware**.
 Before querying, it inspects the knowledge base's metadata.
 If the `indexing_strategy` is `deep`, it performs a summary-first search before retrieving the full-text chunk.
     Otherwise, it searches the full-text chunks directly.
+The service also implements **multi-query expansion**, where it uses an LLM to expand a user's command into multiple, diverse search queries to improve retrieval accuracy.
+    For narrative consistency, it uses **location-based context caching**, building a complete dossier for a location when the party enters it and reusing that dossier for subsequent turns.
--   **REST API (Enhanced)**:
+-   **REST API (Enhanced)**: The Flask application exposes a comprehensive set of RESTful endpoints for frontend interaction.
-    -   **Campaigns**: Full CRUD APIs for managing campaigns.
+    -   **Campaigns**: Full CRUD APIs for managing campaigns, including state retrieval for resuming games.
     -   **Parties**: Full CRUD APIs for managing saved parties.
+    -   **Characters**: APIs for creating, reading, updating, and deleting characters within a party.
     -   **Knowledge**: APIs to orchestrate the multi-step ingestion process.
+        -   `POST /api/knowledge/upload-temp-file`: Uploads a file for processing.
-        -   `POST /api/knowledge/analyze`: Analyzes a document's structure.
+        -   `POST /api/knowledge/analyze`: Analyzes a document's structure without full ingestion.
-        -   `POST /api/knowledge/ingest-document`: Ingests content, now accepts an optional `deep_indexing: boolean` parameter.
+        -   `POST /api/knowledge/ingest-document`: Ingests content, accepting parameters for `deep_indexing` and `sections_to_include`.
         -   `GET /api/knowledge/dashboard/<kb_name>`: Aggregated KB stats.
         -   `GET /api/knowledge/entities/<kb_name>`: A list of all unique entities.
         -   `GET /api/knowledge/explore/<kb_name>`: Retrieves all documents and assets.
 For deep-indexed KBs, it will also return a `summaries` array.
         -   `GET /api/knowledge/chunk/<kb_name>/<chunk_id>`: Retrieves a single, full-text document by its ID.
+        -   `GET /api/knowledge/graph/<kb_name>`: Retrieves structured node-link data.
+    -   **Gameplay**:
+        -   `POST /api/game/start`: Initializes a new game session.
-    -   **Gameplay**: `POST /api/game/command` (streams structured JSON with text, images, and maps).
+        -   `POST /api/game/command`: Streams structured JSON with text, images, and maps.
+        -   `POST /api/game/generate-character`: Creates a character sheet using an LLM.
+    -   **Session**: Endpoints for autosaving and recovering in-progress game sessions.
     -   **Settings**: `GET` and `POST` APIs for the `ConfigService` to manage the `dmme.cfg` file.
-    -   **Ollama**: `GET /api/ollama/models` to list available models, which will be enhanced to return a `type_hint` for each model to aid frontend filtering.
+    -   **Ollama**: `GET /api/ollama/models` to list available models, which returns a `type_hint` for each model to aid frontend filtering.
     -   **Search**: `GET /api/search` with `q` and `scope` parameters to perform vector searches across one or all knowledge bases.